 It’s always possible, but it’s relatively infrequent in the cases this firm has handled.
 The fact is, in most cases, the employer recognizes their liability and the potential cost of paying both their own attorney as well as yours to fight what may be a losing battle.
 So they settle.
 That’s not all of the time, and employers have a right to contest the claim, but that’s certainly our experience in a majority of cases that we’ve handled.

 - What if I wasn’t keeping track of my time?
 Can I still have a claim?

 Absolutely.
 If you are a “non-exempt” employee, federal law makes it your employer’s responsibility to track all time that you worked.
 If the employer did not do so – which is common, especially when the employee is misclassified as an exempt, salaried employee – then courts will normally accept your good faith estimate of time that you worked.
 We have handled many cases solely on the basis of our clients’ estimates of their overtime work.

 Contact our employment lawyers

-If you believe that you may have been wrongly denied overtime pay, call the O’Brien Law Firm NOW at (512) 410-1960, set up a FREE phone consultation or fill out the form below so that we can get to know you and your situation.
+If you believe that you may have been wrongly denied overtime pay, call the O’Brien Law Firm NOW at (512) 410-1960 for a free confidential case review or fill out the form below so that we can get to know you and your situation.
 If we take your case, you never have to pay us anything from your pocket – all attorney fees come from the monetary recovery and/or the employer.
 Your information is confidential and the form submission goes directly to attorney Kerry O’Brien for his review.